GlebBalashevich/SMART-ANALYTICS-BACKEND/README.md

 ## SMART-ANALYTICS-BACKEND

 ### Overview
-REST Service to make operations with Employees in Department and collect analytics
+REST Service to make operations with Employees in Departments and collect analytics

 ### Stack:
 - Java 17